Orange-OpenSource/floss-toolbox/toolbox/LicensesInventory/README.md

 python3 -m pytest tests/unittests/*.py
 ```

-To run the unit tests, you must get the assets attached as artificats to [the release you got](https://github.com/Orange-OpenSource/floss-toolbox/releases).
+To run the unit tests, you must get the assets attached as artifacts to [the release you got](https://github.com/Orange-OpenSource/floss-toolbox/releases).
 For integration tests, get the *real_data* folder in the *integrationtests* folder and move it to the same folder in your project.
 For unit tests, get the *data* folder in the *unittests* folder and move it to the same folder in your project.